bebraw/yeswejekyll/index.md

 I highly recommend looking into testing your design.
 Just having something that looks subjectively speaking good is not often enough.
 You will need some data to back that hunch up.
 That is where concepts such as AB testing or web analytics in general come in handy.

+#### Setting Up Analytics

+Getting [Google Analytics](http://www.google.com/analytics/) to work on your project is fairly simple.
+You just need to include their snippet on your default template and off you go.
+I have instrumented it that way in this project that you just have to set their identifier at `_config.yml` to get it to work.

+So in case you are using this project as your template, do that and you have got analytics on your site.

 ### Additional Resources

 Internet is full of nice design related resources.
 I have tried to list a few of these below: